openscenegraph/OpenSceneGraph/VisualStudio/MUST_READ_ME.txt

     Install the syntaxhighlight.reg (just double click it).
 This will update Extensionless file for Visual Studio.
 Don't worry, it will keep the current extensionless files (STL ones) intact.

+--

+How to use the Visual Studio projects:

+To build the OpenSceneGraph code in Visual Studio, you normally must use the VisualStudio.sln solution file provided.
+The individual projects won't build as-is, because they depend on each other and only the VisualStudio.sln file provides those dependencies.

+To create a program based on an example, probably the easiest way is to do this:

+1. Copy the VisualStudio.sln project to a new file in the same directory
+2. Copy the project you want to base your new project on to a new directory in the same level of the directory tree
+3. Open the new .sln file you copied in step 1
+4. Remove unneeded projects from it, but keep the core libraries (osg, osgDB, etc.).
+Shift-clicking to select a bunch of projects at once makes this easier to do
+5. Add the new project to that solution
+6. Set the dependencies for your new project.
+This is most easily done by opening the Solution Properties dialog, going to Project Dependencies, and checking off the libraries your project depends on